marhide/streaming-data/README.md

 `make run-app`

-Alternatively, the application can be used as a function as part of a component of a larger programme.
+Alternatively, the application can be used as a function as part of a component of a larger program.

 ```
 from src.main import run_app